-The increase in research and development expenses compared to the prior year was due primarily to efforts to invest additional resources in certain growth initiatives including research and development.
-Employee-related costs increased approximately \$2.2 million in the first quarter of fiscal 2006 as compared to the same period in the prior fiscal year.
-In addition, we incurred approximately \$4.9 million for purchased in-process technology for our Design Solutions Segment, related to technology purchased from one independent software developer.
+The increase in research and development expenses during the second quarter of fiscal 2006 compared to the same prior-year period was due primarily to efforts to invest additional resources in certain growth initiatives including research and development.
+Employee-related costs increased approximately \$4.4 million and professional fees increased approximately \$2.7 million in the second quarter of fiscal 2006 as compared to the same period in the prior fiscal year.
+We also purchased \$6.8 million of in-process technology for our Design Solutions Segment from one independent software developer.
 The in-process technology is intended for future releases of various products that have not yet reached technological feasibility and have no alternative future use.
+In addition, we recognized \$1.2 million of in-process research and development costs in connection with our acquisition of Colorfront Ltd.